cs3110/textbook/interp/letpoly.md

 ```

 The problem is that mutating the first array element to be a rabbit would leave
-us with an array in which one element is an rabbit and another is an elephant.
+us with a `Rabbit` array in which one element is a `Elephant`.
 (Ouch!
+An
-An elephant would sit on a rabbit.
+elephant would sit on a rabbit.
 Poor bun bun.)
-But in Java, the
+But in Java, the type of every
-dynamic type of every object of an array is a property of the array as a whole,
+object of an array is supposed to be a property of the array as a whole.
+Every
-and it is an invariant they all must have the same dynamic type.
-So Java
+element of the array created by `new Rabbit[2]` therefore must be a `Rabbit`.
+So
-prevents the assignment above by detecting the error at run time and raising an
+Java prevents the assignment above by detecting the error at run time and
-exception.
+raising an exception.

 This is really the value restriction in another guise!
 The type of a value
 stored in a mutable location may not change, according to the value restriction.